Introduction

 Process

-Eg: TELGI- Took a policy under MWPA and now though he is arrested and property attatched, his family enjoys same life style by surrender cash value of the policy.
+Eg: TELGI- Took a policy under MWPA and now though he is arrested and property attached, his family enjoys same life style by surrender cash value of the policy.

 Employer-Employee Benefit Program